SCOMnewbie/SCOMnewbie.github.io/_posts/2021-08-19-usegraphapibatching.md

 # Original plan

-## List the Enterprise app asignment
+## List the Enterprise app assignment

 Here the most important line, /servicePrincipal is to query Enterprise applications where /application is for App registration.